Paleocene: Paleotectonics

 During the Paleocene, the continents continued to drift toward their present positions.
-In the Northern Hemisphere, the former components of Laurasia (North America and Eurasia) were, at times, connected via land bridges: Beringia (at 65.5 and 58 mya) between North America and East Asia, the De Geer route (from 71 to 63 mya) between Greenland and Scandinavia, the Thulean route (at 57 and 55.8 mya) between North America and Western Europe via Greenland, and the Turgai route connecting Europe with Asia (which were otherwise separated by the Turgai Strait at this time).
+In the Northern Hemisphere, the former components of Laurasia (North America and Eurasia) were, at times, connected via land bridges: Beringia (at 65.5 and 58 Ma) between North America and East Asia, the De Geer route (from 71 to 63 Ma) between Greenland and Scandinavia, the Thulean route (at 57 and 55.8 Ma) between North America and Western Europe via Greenland, and the Turgai route connecting Europe with Asia (which were otherwise separated by the Turgai Strait at this time).

 The Laramide orogeny, which began in the Late Cretaceous, continued to uplift the Rocky Mountains; it ended at the end of the Paleocene.
 Because of this and a drop in sea levels resulting from tectonic activity, the Western Interior Seaway, which had divided the continent of North America for much of the Cretaceous, had receded.

-Between about 60.5 and 54.5 mya, there was heightened volcanic activity in the North Atlantic region—the third largest magmatic event in the last 150 million years—creating the North Atlantic Igneous Province.
+Between about 60.5 and 54.5 Ma, there was heightened volcanic activity in the North Atlantic region—the third largest magmatic event in the last 150 million years—creating the North Atlantic Igneous Province.
 The proto-Iceland hotspot is sometimes cited as being responsible for the initial volcanism, though rifting and resulting volcanism have also contributed.
 This volcanism may have contributed to the opening of the North Atlantic Ocean and seafloor spreading, the divergence of the Greenland Plate from the North American Plate, and, climatically, the PETM by dissociating methane clathrate crystals on the seafloor resulting in the mass release of carbon.

-North and South America remained separated by the Central American Seaway, though an island arc (the South Central American Arc) had already formed about 73 mya.
+North and South America remained separated by the Central American Seaway, though an island arc (the South Central American Arc) had already formed about 73 Ma.
 The Caribbean Large Igneous Province (now the Caribbean Plate), which had formed from the Galápagos hotspot in the Pacific in the latest Cretaceous, was moving eastward as the North American and South American plates were getting pushed in the opposite direction due to the opening of the Atlantic (strike-slip tectonics).
-This motion would eventually uplift the Isthmus of Panama by 2.6 mya.
-The Caribbean Plate continued moving until about 50 mya when it reached its current position.
+This motion would eventually uplift the Isthmus of Panama by 2.6 Ma.
+The Caribbean Plate continued moving until about 50 Ma when it reached its current position.

 The components of the former southern supercontinent Gondwanaland in the Southern Hemisphere continued to drift apart, but Antarctica was still connected to South America and Australia.
 Africa was heading north towards Europe, and the Indian subcontinent towards Asia, which would eventually close the Tethys Ocean.
-The Indian and Eurasian Plates began colliding sometime in the Paleocene or Eocene with uplift (and a land connection) beginning in the Miocene about 24–17 mya.
+The Indian and Eurasian Plates began colliding in the Paleocene, with uplift (and a land connection) beginning in the Miocene about 24–17 Ma.
 There is evidence that some plants and animals could migrate between India and Asia during the Paleocene, possibly via intermediary island arcs.